rsandor/Solace/game/README.md

 # The Game Directory

 The `game/` directory holds all of the data for a game using the Solace engine.
-This document describes how to modify and add additional files so a game author can create the exact game they desire on the engine.
+This document describes how to modify and add additional files so an author can customize a game running on the solace engine without the need to directly program against the engine itself.

 ## Game Files and Common Extensions
 Many game objects the engine processes can be describe by using files of various formats within the